weshipsoftware/weshipsoftware.github.io/.alternator/!readme/plans.md

 #### **Remote Plan** _Best value_

-Augment your existing team with regular sync ups and double the output.
+Augment your existing team with regular sync ups _and_ double the output.
 Easily worth the upgrade.

 - Everything in the **Async Plan**.
 - **Two scheduled meetings** each week.
-- Batch your requests **two at a time**.
+- Batch your tasks **two at a time**.

 <small>
   <p>